Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-20-Jorge-Luis-Borges-Tlön,-Uqbar,-Orbis-Tertius.md

 unconscious and few.
 In this way, the past was no less malleable than the future.
 + Things would be obscured in detail when they were totally forgotten by living creature.

 # Overall: 5/9.
 Could works of magic realism be conceived as science-fiction, if one includes even the type of alternative universe into this genre?
+By the way, why does Borges always remind me of Stanislaw Lem?